PAIDiPaidThis.com

 Why is the consultant fee separate from the hospital cost?

-Most private consultants are self-employed and bill for their own time, while the hospital bills for its facilities.
+Most private consultants are self-employed and bill for their own time, while the hospital bills separately for its facilities.
 So a single visit can generate two charges, one from the doctor and one from the venue.
-Fixed-price packages are the exception, because they bundle both into a single figure.
+Fixed-price packages are the exception, because they bundle both into a single figure agreed in advance.

 Do I need a referral for a private consultation?

 Many clinics let you self-refer, but some consultants prefer a referral letter from a private GP or your NHS GP first.
-A referral also means the specialist has your history, which can save time and repeated tests.
+A referral also means the specialist already has your history, which can save time and stop tests being repeated unnecessarily.

 Is the first appointment more expensive than follow-ups?

 Usually yes.
 The initial consultation is longer and involves a full assessment, so it costs more than a shorter follow-up review.
-Always ask what a follow-up will cost before you commit to a course of visits.
+Always ask what a follow-up will cost before you commit to a course of visits, since the total can add up faster than the headline fee suggests.